No-Cash-7970/duckySigner/README.md

 pacman -S mingw-w64-ucrt-x86_64-gcc
 ```

 Select "yes" when necessary; it is okay if the shell closes.
 Then, add gcc to the path using whatever method you prefer.
 In powershell this is `$env:PATH = "C:\msys64\ucrt64\bin:$env:PATH"`.
-After, you can compile this package in Windows.
+After, you can compile this project in Windows.

 ## Upgrading backend dependencies